kalenwallin/Voting-System/README.md

   - Full Name: Must be between 5 and 20 characters.

 ## Getting started
+1. Clone the repository
+2. Open the solution file
+3. Press the play button at the top of the IDE (IIS Express/Voting System)
-1. Create an account at [insert website here](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO)
+4. Create an account/log in
-2. Select an arbitrary election.
+5. Select an arbitrary election.
-3. Vote
+6. Vote
-4. Repeat (for any additional elections).
+7. Repeat (for any additional elections).

 ## Development Tools
 - .NET Framework, ASP.NET Core 3.1, Razor Pages